Return to the home page

 Individualized Home Instruction Plan (IHIP)

 If you homeschooled the previous year you must submit your IHIP for the next school year by August 15th.
-If you decided to homeschool midyear, then you must submit your IHIP within four weeks after receiving a response from the DoE to your letter of intent (which you should mail within twenty days of commencing homeschooling).
+OR, you must submit your IHIP within four weeks after submitting your letter of intent (which you should mail within two weeks of commencing homeschooling).

 Here are templates in Word format that you can download to fill out and use for your IHIP or Quarterly Report.